kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <h2>Conclusion</h2>
 There’s a saying that “You need to treat finding a job as a job” and I did just that.
 I went on a job applying spree where at one point, I went on eight interviews in one week: with <strong>four on the same day</strong>.

-I learned a lot about in-demand skillsets, interviewing techniques, job sites and recruiters along the way.
+I learned a lot about in-demand skill sets, interviewing techniques, job sites and recruiters along the way.
 It was an informative journey...one that ended in my getting a new front end web developer job.

 I hope these notes on the journey let you do the same.
 Feel free to ask me any questions on this stuff...except for my starting salary. 😁